GeniusDai/kingpin/README.md

 # Features

-* Per epoll per thread, one socket handled by one thread
+* Per epoll per thread and one connected socket handled only by one thread

 * Thread pool and IO multiplexing for both server's and client's concurrency

-* High performance server using multi-threads competing for mutex to register read event for listening socket
+* High performance server, multi-threads competing for mutex to register read event for listening socket and handle connected socket

-* High performance client using multi-threads competing for mutex to get file descriptor from connection pool
+* High performance client using multi-threads init and handle connected socket

 * High performance asynchronous logger using backend thread to print debug info with timestamp and tid